Risk assessment: Individual risk assessment

-An individual's own risk perception may be affected by psychological, ideological, religious or otherwise subjective factors, which impact rationality of the process.
+An individual's own risk perception may be affected by psychological, ideological, religious or otherwise subjective factors, which impact the rationality of the process.
 Individuals tend to be less rational when risks and exposures concern themselves as opposed to others.
 There is also a tendency to underestimate risks that are voluntary or where the individual sees themselves as being in control, such as smoking.

 Systems risk assessment

 Risk assessment can also be made on a much larger systems theory scale, for example assessing the risks of an ecosystem or an interactively complex mechanical, electronic, nuclear, and biological system or a hurricane (a complex meteorological and geographical system).
-Systems may be defined as linear and nonlinear (or complex), where linear systems are predictable and relatively easy to understand given a change in input, and non-linear systems unpredictable when inputs are changed.
+Systems may be defined as linear and nonlinear (or complex), where linear systems are predictable and relatively easy to understand given a change in input, and non-linear systems are unpredictable when inputs are changed.
 As such, risk assessments of non-linear/complex systems tend to be more challenging.

 In the engineering of complex systems, sophisticated risk assessments are often made within safety engineering and reliability engineering when it concerns threats to life, natural environment, or machine functioning.
 The agriculture, nuclear, aerospace, oil, chemical, railroad, and military industries have a long history of dealing with risk assessment.
 Also, medical, hospital, social service, and food industries control risks and perform risk assessments on a continual basis.
 Methods for assessment of risk may differ between industries and whether it pertains to general financial decisions or environmental, ecological, or public health risk assessment.

 Concept

-Rapid technological change, increasing scale of industrial complexes, increased system integration, market competition, and other factors have been shown to increase societal risk in the past few decades.
-As such, risk assessments become increasingly critical in mitigating accidents, improving safety, and improving outcomes.
-Risk assessment consists of an objective evaluation of risk in which assumptions and uncertainties are clearly considered and presented.
-This involves identification of risk (what can happen and why), the potential consequences, the probability of occurrence, the tolerability or acceptability of the risk, and ways to mitigate or reduce the probability of the risk.
-Optimally, it also involves documentation of the risk assessment and its findings, implementation of mitigation methods, and review of the assessment (or risk management plan), coupled with updates when necessary.
-Sometimes risks can be deemed acceptable, meaning the risk "is understood and tolerated ... usually because the cost or difficulty of implementing an effective countermeasure for the associated vulnerability exceeds the expectation of loss."